international employment law firm alliance L&E Global

 Complaint Procedures

 The Ministry of Labour through the labour inspectorate (administrative authority) is in charge of the Health and Safety complaints.
 The formal procedure may come from a direct complaint by an employee (or anonymously) regarding an alleged breach of a Health and Safety procedure by the employer.
-The Labour Inspectorate is also entitled to, unilaterally, make a visit to an employer or request information of his “Safety and Health at Work Management System” and initiate a complaint procedure if he finds an anomaly in the information provided.
+The Labour Inspectorate is also entitled to, unilaterally, make a visit to an employer or request information of his “Safety and Health at Work Management System” and initiate an administrative procedure if it finds an anomaly in the information provided.

 Protection from Retaliation